Quick and Easy Baked Salmon

-This Baked Salmon is my preferred way to cook fresh salmon from the grocery store, as it’s easy, delicious, and cleanup is a breeze.
+This baked salmon is my preferred way to cook fresh salmon from the grocery store, as it’s easy, delicious, and cleanup is a breeze.
 Serve it as the main dish for dinner, toss it in a mixed green salad, or shred it for picnic-friendly salmon salad.
 It only takes 15 minutes to make!

 If I’m being honest about my favorite way to eat this popular fish, it’s hands down a pan seared Crispy Skin Salmon just like at the restaurant, where the skin is like a crunchy potato chip on top of the fish.
 However, that’s a more involved process that involves de-scaling the fish and perfecting the sear, and it’s only meant to be eaten right away.

 The type of salmon you use matters – Types of salmon vary wildly in terms of eating experience.
-Farmed species tend to be fattier (and therefore more moist) than wild-caught salmon as a rule of thumb, but even wild varieties vary tremendously from species to species.
-I discuss this in more detail below, plus my recommendations.
+Farmed species tend to be fattier (and therefore more moist) than wild-caught salmon, but even wild varieties vary tremendously from species to species.
+Scroll down to the Farmed vs. Wild-Caught Salmon section below for more details and my recommendations.

-Farmed vs Wild
+Farmed vs Wild-Caught Salmon

-As a rule of thumb, wild salmon is more prone to becoming dry and overcooked, as it generally has less fat than farmed.
-I’ve tried 8 different types of farmed and wild salmon, and my preference for wild is King salmon, but it’s also the most expensive.
+I’ve tried 8 different types of farm-raised and wild salmon.
+My preference for wild is King salmon, but it’s also the most expensive.

 My favorite budget option is Whole Foods Farmed Atlantic Salmon, which has great flavor and moisture.
 Sockeye salmon and Coho salmon species tend to be more dry, so be extra careful with overcooking.
 Avoid Chum salmon, which has an inferior flavor to other species.

-Remove the Bones
+Step 1: Remove the Bones if Necessary

+Next, I like to line a rimmed baking sheet with foil or a piece of parchment paper.
 I find that even if you grease the bottom of the pan with oil, the salmon skin always sticks anyway, and it’s a pain to scrub it off.
-So I make cleanup easy by lining my rimmed baking sheet.
+So I make cleanup easy by lining my baking sheet.

 On that note, I also do not bother patting any sides of the salmon dry with a paper towel, since we aren’t looking to accomplish much browning here.
+Save that for when you make pan-seared salmon.

 How Long to Bake Salmon